 The services address six thematic areas: land, marine, atmosphere, climate change, emergency management and security.

-The Copernicus Marine Environment Monitoring Service (CMEMS) is managed by MERCATOR OCEAN (a French Consortium) and is composed by 7 regional systems.
-For each regional system, the services consist in modeling products and observation products (satellite and in-situ).
-One of the 7 regional systems is the Mediterranean Forecasting Center (MED-MFC) which is managed by a consortium composed by CMCC (Centro euro-Mediterraneo per i Cambiamenti Climatici), INGV (Istituto Nazionale di Geofisica e Vulcanologia), HCMR (Hellenic Center of Marine Research) and OGS (Istituto nazionale di oceanografia e di geofisica sperimentale).
+The Copernicus Marine Environment Monitoring Service (CMEMS) is managed by MERCATOR OCEAN International (an European Consortium) and provides ocean monitoring, analysis and forecasts for the global and European seas.
+The service consists of observations (from satellite and in-situ) and modeling products for 7 regional systems.
+One of the 7 regional systems is coordinated by the Mediterranean Sea Monitoring and Forecasting Center (MED-MFC) which is managed by a consortium composed by CMCC (Centro euro-Mediterraneo per i Cambiamenti Climatici), HCMR (Hellenic Center of Marine Research) and OGS (Istituto nazionale di oceanografia e di geofisica sperimentale).

-The Mediterranean Monitoring and Forecasting Centre (MED-MFC) system provides short-term forecasts (10 days) of the state of the sea for the physical components (temperature, salinity, etc. ) and biogeochemical/ecological ones.
-MED-MFC also provides analyses of the state of the sea for at least the last two decades, able to describe the physical climatology of the physical and biogeochemistry characteristics of the Mediterranean Sea and to capture the trends of change.
+The MED-MFC provides short-term forecasts (10 days) of the state of the sea for the physical components (temperature, salinity, currents, waves, etc. ) and biogeochemical/ecological ones.
+MED-MFC also provides analyses of the state of the sea for at least the last two decades, able to describe the climatology of the physical and biogeochemistry characteristics of the Mediterranean Sea and to capture the trends of change.